CVHub520/X-AnyLabeling/docs/en/user_guide.md

 1. Enter Edit Mode (`Ctrl+E`).
 2. Click on an empty area of the canvas (not on a shape).
 3. Enter your text in the `Description` field in the right panel.
 This is saved in the `flags` field of the main JSON structure.

+### 2.5 Searching Images

+X-AnyLabeling v3.3.5+ introduces a powerful file search feature that supports multiple search modes to help you quickly locate target images.
+Enter your search criteria in the search box above the file list on the right panel and press Enter to execute the search.

+The following search modes are currently supported:

+**Text Search**

+Enter plain text directly, and the system will search for files whose names contain that text.
+For example, entering `test` will find all images with "test" in their filename.

+**Regular Expression Search**

+Use the `<pattern>` format for regular expression searches.
+Examples:
+- `<\.png$>` searches for all PNG format images
+- `<test.*\.jpg$>` searches for images whose filenames start with "test" and end with ".jpg"

+**Attribute Search**

+Filter images by object attributes using the format `attribute::value`:

+- `difficult::1` or `difficult::true`: Find images containing difficult annotations
+- `gid::0`: Find images containing objects with group ID 0 (supports any integer group ID)
+- `shape::1` or `shape::true`: Find annotated images (containing at least one annotation object)
+- `label::person`: Find images containing objects labeled "person"
+- `type::rectangle`: Find images containing rectangle objects.
+Supported types include: `rectangle`, `polygon`, `rotation`, `point`, `line`, `circle`, `linestrip`
+- `score::[0,0.5]`: Find images containing objects with scores in the range [0, 0.5] (closed interval)
+- `score::(0,0.6]`: Find images containing objects with scores in the range (0, 0.6] (left-open, right-closed)
+- `score::[0,0.6)`: Find images containing objects with scores in the range [0, 0.6) (left-closed, right-open)
+- `score::(0,0.6)`: Find images containing objects with scores in the range (0, 0.6) (open interval)
+- `description::1` or `description::true`: Find images containing objects with non-empty descriptions

 ## 3. View Options